© Martin Gregorie, August 2011. Last updated November 2017.

-All Libelles come with both nose and belly hooks and are draft-free due to a glass disk bolted in place behind the nose hook.
+All Libelles come with both nose and belly hooks and are draft-free due to a fibre-glass disk, held in place behind the nose hook by hex-head machine screws.
 Ventilation is generally good provided you don't tape up the 10mm gap between fuselage and lower wing skin just in front of the trailing edge.
 The tiny adjustable vents on the front coaming do a good job of clearing the canopy and in extremis the front of the canopy can be lifted 30mm in flight, which will instantly clear anything that's not ice.

-Since the panel fits under the cockpit coaming and is actually ahead of the canopy frame, you can't easily mount PDAs etc so they stick up over its top.
-See my panel rebuild page for details of how I've arranged my panel and the battery box page for ideas on carrying a pair of 12v 7.2 AH batteries in the standard battery box.
-This last season I've been flying with LK8000 on a Binatone satnav on a flexi-mount in front of the panel.
-This worked out very well.
+Since the panel fits under the cockpit coaming and is actually ahead of the canopy frame, you can't easily mount PDAs etc. so they stick up over its top.
+See my panel rebuild page for details of how I've arranged the instruments and the battery box page for ideas on carrying a pair of 12v 7.2 AH batteries in the standard battery box.
+This last season I've been flying with LK8000 running on a Medion S.3747 PNA mounted on a flexi-mount in front of the panel.
+This has worked out very well.